cybertunnel/Filevault-Reissue/README.md

 | usernamePlaceholder | This is what will hold the place of the username field.
 Usually input a generic username that matches your scheme. | String | johnsmith |
 | passwordPlaceholder | This is what will hold the place of the password field.
 Feel free to be creative according to your company policy | String | P@$5\\/\\/0rcl |
 | moreInformationText | This is the text a user will be presented with if they click on the "More Information" button on the window | String | Acme uses the recovery key in our management servers to securely and safely enable your machine to unlock in the event your device has trouble unlocking. |

-4. Edit `postinstall` in `installer/scripts/` with your administrative accounts and passwords.
-    - `--admin-usernames` should look like `--admin-usernames="ladmin,itadmin,john"`
-    - `--admin-passwords` should look like `--admin-passwords="SuperMonkey123","Password"`
-5. Run the `build.sh` script in `installer/` to build the package
+3. Run the `build.sh` script in `installer/` to build the package
-6. Sign the package
+4. Sign the package
-7. Deploy
+5. Deploy
-8. Drink coffee and watch results
+6. Drink coffee and watch results

 ## Release History
 The release history is available [here](https://github.com/cybertunnel/Filevault-Reissue/blob/master/CHANGELOG.md).